thompson-ad/graphbook/NOTES.md

 the previous setup is fine but it is not ideal for later deployment

 The best option is to have a configuration file that is read and used according to the environment that the server is running on.

+### writing db models

+after creating a connection to mysql via sequelise, we want to use it.
+However, our db is missing a table or structure that we can query or manipulate.

+We currently have 2 graphql entities: `User` and `Post`.

+Sequelize let's us create a database schema for each of our graphql entities.

+The schema is validated when inserting ot updating rows in our db.

+We already wrote a schema for the graphql layer in `schema.js`, but we also need one for the database.

+The field types, as well as the fields themselves can differ between db layer and graphql.
+Perhaps you do not want to export all data from your database through the API.
+Or maybe you generate data for your graphql API on the fly.

+`npm install -g sequelize-cli` - to be able to run sequelize commands from your terminal.

+The Sequelize CLI allows us to generate the model automatically.

+`sequelize model:generate --models-path src/server/models --migrations-path src/server/migrations --name Post --attributes text:text`

+this creates a model and a migration file

+migrations allow us to track database changes through our regular version control system.

+our first migration file creates a post table and adds all required columns.

+`sequelize db:migrate --migrations-path src/server/migrations --config src/server/config/index.js`

+After running this migration you will see a Posts table inside of sequel pro.